-Imec enables next-generation computing, storage and interconnects – providing its partners with the disruptive breakthroughs they need to create their future products.
+Imec enables next-generation computing, storage and interconnects.
+Providing its partners with the disruptive breakthroughs they need to create their future products.

 Imec has set up a unique environment for semiconductor research.
 A collaboration with the entire value chain, including the world’s major foundries, IDMs, fabless and fablite companies, material and tool suppliers, EDA companies and application developers.

-Emerging applications such as energy-efficient AI ICs in datacenters and edge devices require performance enhancements beyond those from traditional CMOS scaling.
+Emerging applications such as energy-efficient AI ICs in data centers and edge devices require performance enhancements beyond those from traditional CMOS scaling.
 One way to achieve this is the simultaneous innovation of system architectures and technology requirements to allow for the most efficient combination of building blocks for the required functionality and performance – or system-technology co-optimization (STCO).

-Because of its expertise across the technology stack – from semiconductor devices up to software – and its prototyping and manufacturing infrastructure and ecosystem, imec offers technology and system companies an STCO innovation sandbox for joint development of next-gen applications.
+Because of its expertise across the technology stack – from semiconductor devices to software – and its prototyping and manufacturing infrastructure and ecosystem, imec offers technology and system companies an STCO innovation sandbox for joint development of next-gen applications.

 From the fab, they flow to the cleanroom, looking for faultless manufacturability.
 The results, measurements and characterization are cycled back into the fundamental research.